scottdorman/scottdorman.github.io/_posts/2007/2007-09-21-Subtext-Security-Patch.md

 If you are running Subtext 1.9.x, a patched version of the *Subtext.Providers.BlogEntryEditor.FCKeditor.dll* is available as a zip file.
 After you [download the patch (*Subtext1.9.5-PATCH.zip 7.72KB*)](http://downloads.sourceforge.net/subtext/Subtext1.9.5-PATCH.zip?use_mirror=easynews) , unzip the assembly and copy it into your bin directory.

-If you’re running a customized version and the above patch causes problems, you can workaround this issue by backing up and then temporarily removing the following directory in your installation.
+If you're running a customized version and the above patch causes problems, you can workaround this issue by backing up and then temporarily removing the following directory in your installation.

 > `Providers\BlogEntryEditor\FCKeditor\editor\filemanager`